simonrob/email-oauth2-proxy/README.md

 The first time your email client makes a request you should see a notification from the proxy about authentication.
 Click the `Authorise account...` option from the menu bar icon and follow the instructions to log in to your account.
 After authentication completes you should have IMAP/SMTP access to your account as normal.

+## Running as a service/daemon (macOS)
+Move [the included plist file](ac.robinson.email-oauth2-proxy.plist) to `~/Library/LaunchAgents/`, then edit it to replace `/path/to/python3` and `/path/to/emailproxy.py` with the full paths to your local `python3` installation and the `emailproxy.py` script.
+Run `launchctl load ~/Library/LaunchAgents/ac.robinson.email-oauth2-proxy.plist`, and the menu bar icon should appear.
+The script will now run at startup.

+If you stop the service (i.e., `Quit` in the menu bar), you can restart it using `launchctl start ac.robinson.email-oauth2-proxy`.
+You can remove the service from your startup items using `launchctl unload ~/Library/LaunchAgents/ac.robinson.email-oauth2-proxy.plist`.

 ## Troubleshooting
 If you encounter problems, enabling `Debug mode` from the menu will send all client-proxy-server communication to the system log to help identify the error.
 On macOS this can be viewed using Console.app (select `system.log` in the sidebar).